scenariomartin/EnglishWords/words.md

 ```
+,no matter the cost.

-prevail popular regular 极光单词图:umbrella ,peace must and will prevail, no matter the cost.
+prevail u popular regular 极光单词图:umbrella ,peace must and will prevail, no matter the cost.
-   vain    ,we can't let these men's deaths be in vain.
+   vain 1  ,we can't let these men's deaths be in vain.
    veil     :bride 1
+   vein 1
 primary :main | senior
 ,primary school
 primarily :main chief root [praɪˈmerəli]